The destruction of Berenike, a Greek city in Egypt, was a combination of volcanic eruptions and drought, scientists say.

 Ptolemy II Philadelphus (meaning “Brother-Loving” in Greek) was king of Egypt from 285 to 246 BC, the second king of the Ptolemaic dynasty, founded by Greek soldiers who had been under the command of Alexander the Great.

 It was through the port of Berenike that Egypt’s Ptolemaic rulers imported trade goods as well as the mighty war elephants from the southern Red Sea region.

-The affluent port city went through a period of great destruction in the late third century BC, however, which a 21st century study attributes to volcanic eruptions that affected the climate.
+The affluent port city went through a period of great destruction in the late third century BC, however, which a 21st-century study attributes to volcanic eruptions that affected the climate.

 The climatic shift even stopped the Nile from flooding, as it normally did every year, causing a drought that not only resulted in shortages of fresh water in the city but also greatly affected agriculture.

-Volcanic eruptions cause drought
+Volcanic eruptions caused drought in Greek city

 A newly discovered well at Berenike provided scientists with evidence that a temporary abandonment of the city was due to a volcanic eruption in 209 BC that brought a drought and stopped the Nile floods.

 The drought led to famine in Upper Egypt, generating a revolt against the Ptolemaic dynasty in Upper Egypt that lasted over twenty years (207-186 BC), during which the rulers lost control of substantial areas in Hellenistic Egypt.

 The study shows that volcanic eruptions, climatic shifts, droughts, and other such phenomena indirectly caused the great social upheavals in Hellenistic Egypt.